 - a personal history of breast, uterine, or colon cancer

 - the use of certain fertility drugs or hormone therapies

 - no history of pregnancy

 Older age is another risk factor.
 Most cases of ovarian cancer develop after menopause.

 It’s possible to have ovarian cancer without having any of these risk factors.
-Likewise, having any of these risk factors doesn’t necessarily mean you’ll get ovarian cancer.
+Likewise, having any of these risk factors doesn’t necessarily mean you’ll develop ovarian cancer.